 Thus, this is a great way to build a muscle-mind connection.
 You can even use resistance bands as a warm-up for free-weight exercises to help target the muscles even better.

 Time under tension is one of the fundamental formulas for building muscle.
 The longer you can keep a muscle under pressure, the more it has to work.

 In most free-weight exercises, we lose tension at the top of the movement because we lockout.
 The bench press and dumbbell bicep curl are just two examples.
 When using resistance bands, you keep tension on the muscle throughout the entire exercise.

 A resistance band might look like a brightly colored flimsy piece of plastic tubing.
 It’s barely as pleasing to the ego as benching free weights.
 However, resistance bands can apply up to 150 pounds of resistance.

-Now, imagine trying to do 50 pushups with 150 pounds on your back.
-Resistance bands are just as capable of stimulating muscle growth as using free-weights.
+Now, imagine trying to do 50 push-ups with 150 pounds on your back.
+Again, resistance bands are just as capable of stimulating muscle growth as using free weights.

 Planes of Movement

-When you use free-weights, your struggle is against gravity.
-This limits the planes of movement.
-This can make them counterintuitive for those looking to train functional movement patterns.
+When you use free weights, your struggle is against gravity.
+Also, this limits the planes of movement.
+Thus, this can make them counterintuitive for those looking to train functional movement patterns.